 Address: 1 Turnhouse Road, Edinburgh EH12 8NP.

-The venue might feel a little out of the way, but with bus, tram and train connections within a 5 minute walk of the venue, there are lots of options, including late-night services to get you home safely.
+With bus, tram and train connections within a 5 minute walk of the venue, there are lots of options for getting here.
 See below for full details.

 The Paper Factory is well served by a variety of public transport links, with frequent bus, tram and train services all stopping nearby, making it easy to reach within minutes from the city centre.